yyberry/yyberry.github.io/_posts/2023-03-09-algorithm-bs.md

 ---
 layout: post
-title: LeetCode - Binary Search
+title: Binary Search
 subtitle: This is the learning notes for Binary Search
 # cover-img: /assets/img/cover1.png
 # thumbnail-img: /assets/img/thumbnail1.jpeg
 # share-img: /assets/img/cover1.png
-tags: [LeetCode, Bianry Search]
+tags: [Bianry Search, Algorithms]
 ---

 This is a learning note related to the binary search algorithm.
-It contains the basic ideas of the solutions to the problems of binary search in the LeetCode and the specific solution and codes of these problems.
+It contains the basic ideas of the binary search and some practice examples.

 ## Bianry Search

+Binary Search is a basic algorithm used to search specific value in an ordered array.
+The basic idea of binary search is to divide n elements into two roughly equal parts and compare `a[n/2]` with `x`. if `x = a[n/2]`, x is found and the algorithm is aborted.
+If `x<a[n/2]`, then continue searching for `x` in the left half of array `a`, if `x>a[n/2]`, then just search for `x` in the right half of array `a`.
+The time complexity is the number of loops.

-### Basic Ideas
+### Practice

 1. Define a auxiliary function $f$ that presents the relationship between $x$ with $f(x)$, and given a $target$ where $target = f(x_i)$. $x$ is what the the questionavatar-icon.png 19-42-48-801 asked for.
 2. according the question to decide whether the left or right boundary is required.
 Using binary search to get the required boundary.

-### Leetcode

-#### 2023-03-09

 * 1011 Capacity To Ship Packages Within D Days